Blynchik/Games/README.txt

 Sample: C:\User\Desktop\Games-master\src
 10.Run StartMe.java

-How to run using command prompt (recomended):
+How to run using command prompt (recommended):

 1.Download JavaFx from the link https://gluonhq.com/products/javafx/ and unpack 2.Download the repository and unpack